theDovelyDev/theprojectfolder/cloudresumechallenge/blog_cloudresumechallenge.md

 # The Cloud Resume Challenge

 My first hands-on cloud project was

+As a FinOps professional, hands on experience designing and building in the cloud benefits my conversations with Engineering and Product teams.
+For those not familiar with the term, FinOps is basically the intersection of Finance and DevOps to maximize the business value of the cloud.
+Check out the [FinOps Foundation](https://www.finops.org/framework/) to learn more about the framework.

 This wasn't my first attempt at hosting my own portfolio online.
-I'd completed at few HTML/CSS resume YT videos
+I've completed a few follow along HTML/CSS resume YT videos.
+Thanks to the hours I spent customizing my MySpace page (hello 2004 through 2007)

-The challenge consists of 16 total steps starting with becoming a certified AWS Cloud Practitioner, which I earned in 2023
+The challenge consists of 16 total steps starting with becoming a certified AWS Cloud Practitioner, which I earned in 2023.
+After earning the AWS CCP, I immediately jumped into studying for the Solutions Architect cert.

 * Deploy a HTML/CSS resume as a static website using Amazon S3 using a custom DNS domain name